biowpn/bioweapon/_posts/2025-03-23-generalizing-std-midpoint.md

 }
 ```

-Now, about the last part, can we also copy what `midpoint` does?
-That is:
+Now, about the last part, can we just plug the definition in:

 ```cpp
     return a + sign * Integer(d * Num / Den);